Digital Policy Hub

 Digital Policy Hub Master’s Fellow

 Emanuel Lukawiecki is an M.A. candidate in public administration at the University of Ottawa.
-As a Digital Policy Hub master’s fellow, he will examine possible adaptation strategies for the Canadian Armed Forces to respond to unconventional defence threats posed by AI.
+As a Digital Policy Hub master’s fellow, he examined possible adaptation strategies for the Canadian Armed Forces to respond to unconventional defence threats posed by AI.

 • Michael Murphy - Headshot